X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 region is accessible.
 Values below 0 will simply wrap around and start from
 $FFFF, and values above $FFFF will wrap around to 0.

-Since this is a _relatve_ branch, that means code assembled with BRL, instead of JMP, can be moved around in memory without the need for re-assembly.
+Since this is a _relative_ branch, that means code assembled with BRL, instead of JMP, can be moved around in memory without the need for re-assembly.